trynmaps/metrics-mvp/README.md

 ## Tech Stack Decisions

 ### Overall
-- Docker - We use Docker to ensurent a consistent environment across all machines
+- Docker - We use Docker to ensure a consistent environment across all machines
 - Docker Compose - We use Docker Compose to run multiple containers at once

 ### Frontend